-We have already hinted that modern compilers are often developed with the aid of compiler generating tools.
-These take as input a formal description of the language to be compiled and construct from this at least the scanner and parser of a corresponding compiler, which can be linked together with code for the other phases such as code generation.
-In later chapters (of the complete book) we illustrate the use of such a tool (Coco/R) for constructing a compiler hosted in Java that will produce ILASM code - assembler code for the .NET framework - for programs written in a subset of C# (C#Minor).
+These tools take as input a formal description of the language to be compiled, and construct from this at least the scanner and parser of a corresponding compiler, which can be linked together with code for the other phases such as code generation.
+In the later chapters of Terry (2005) we illustrate the use of such a tool (Coco/R) for constructing various compilers.
+Some of these are for a simple language Parva that is used as a case study in the later chapters of the present text.
+Another is for a compiler hosted in Java that will produce ILASM code - assembler code for the .NET framework - for programs written in a subset of C# (C#Minor).
 Figure 3.10 illustrates the chain of development in terms of T-diagrams.